torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 In relation to kernel execution, we distinguish two contexts: process context and interrupt context.
-We are in the process context when we run code as a result of a system call or when we run in the context of a thread kernel.
+We are in the process context when we run code as a result of a system call or when we run in the context of a kernel thread.
 When we run in a routine to handle an interrupt or a deferrable action, we run in an interrupt context.

 Some of the kernel API calls can block the current process.
 Common examples are using a semaphore or waiting for a condition.
-In this case, the process is put into the WAITING state and another process is running.
-An interesting situation occurs when a function that can lead to suspension of the current process is called from an interrupt context.
+In this case, the process is put into the ``WAITING`` state and another process is running.
+An interesting situation occurs when a function that can lead to the current process to be suspended, is called from an interrupt context.
 In this case, there is no current process, and therefore the results are unpredictable.
 Whenever the operating system detects this condition will generate an error condition that will cause the operating system to shut down.

 Locking
 =======

 One of the most important features of kernel programming is parallelism.
-Linux support SMP systems with multiple processors and kernel preemptivity.
+Linux supports SMP systems with multiple processors and kernel preemptivity.
 This makes kernel programming more difficult because access to global variables must be synchronized with either spinlock primitives or blocking primitives.
-Although it is recommended to use blocking primitives, they can not be used in an interrupt context, so the only locking solution in the context of the interrupt is spinlocks.
+Although it is recommended to use blocking primitives, they can not be used in an interrupt context, so the only locking solution in the context of an interrupt is spinlocks.

-Spinlocks are used to achieve mutual exclusion.
-When it can not get access to the critical region, it does not suspend the current process, but it use the busy-waiting mechanism (waiting in a loop while releasing the lock).
-The code that runs in the critical region protected by a spinlock is not allowed to suspend the current process (it must adhere to the execution conditions in the context of an interrupt).
-Moreover, the CPU will not be released except for interrupts.
-Due to the mechanism used, it is important that a spinlock be detained as little time as possible.
+Spinlocks are used in order to achieve mutual exclusion.
+When it can not get access to the critical region, it does not suspend the current process, but it uses the busy-waiting mechanism (waiting in a :c:func:`while` loop for the lock to be released).
+The code that runs in the critical region protected by a spinlock is not allowed to suspend the current process (it must adhere to the execution conditions in the interrupt context).
+Moreover, the CPU will not be released except for the case of an interrupt.
+Due to the mechanism used, it is important that a spinlock is being held as little time as possible.
 Preemptivity
 ============

-Linux uses a preemptive kernels.
-The notion of preemptive multitasking should not be confused with the notion of preemptive kernel.
-The notion of preemptive multitasking refers to the fact that the operating system interrupts a process by force when it expires its quantum of time and runs in user-space to run another process.
+Linux uses preemptive kernels.
+The notion of preemptive multitasking should not be confused with the notion of a preemptive kernel.
+The notion of preemptive multitasking refers to the fact that the operating system forcefully interrupts a process running in user space when its quantum (time slice) expires, in order to run another process.
-A kernel is preemptive if a process running in kernel mode (as a result of a system call) can be interrupted to run another process.
+A kernel is preemptive if a process running in kernel mode (as a result of a system call) can be interrupted so that another process is being run.

-Because of preemptivity, when we share resources between two portions of code that can run from different process contexts, we need to protect ourselves with synchronization primitives, even with the single processor.
+Because of preemptivity, when we share resources between two portions of code that can run from different process contexts, we need to protect ourselves with synchronization primitives, even in the case of a single processor.

 Linux Kernel API
 ================